 Right after somebody made a purchase.

-I know that people like to wait until customers have been around for months.
+Don't wait until customers have been around for months.
 That's fine, but it's also a waste of time.

 Once someone decides to buy, they are likely to be convinced enough to tell others about it.
 You should take advantage of this moment to grow your business faster.
+If they then tell you that they want to make use of the product first before recommending it to others, graciously accept that.
+But I can tell you from first-hand experience, that a significant part of new customers will give you referrals right after they bought.
+And if you're not asking for it, you won't get it.

 They ask for a referral, the client says, “Yeah, let me think about it and get back to you later.”
 The salesperson replies, “Okay, thanks!” rather than pushing a bit further.